-On early boxes, the model name and number was in small print and quite hard to read so before long larger numbers were added.
+On early boxes, the model name and number was in small print on one side and quite hard to read so before long larger numbers were added.

 Finally, all boxes were printed with both model number and name in large font.

-On the base flap of the first boxes there was an offer of a free cardboard 'Esso' Garage if 10 box numbers were collected and sent in.
-The numbers were printed on an inner base flap.
+On the base end-flap of the first boxes there was an offer of a free cardboard 'Esso' Garage if 10 box numbers, printed on an inner flap, were collected and sent in.
 There was also a Garage Coupon included in each box giving more details.

 The Garage was on the same scale as the Petrol Pump boxes so it was much larger than the models.

 When this offer was ending, Morestone overprinted the base flaps (in blue or red ink) stating that the offer would close on 31st March 1957.

 After this, a new offer was started giving a half-price discount on the price of a large-scale Morestone Series Foden No.1 'Esso' Petrol Tanker which was more in keeping with the scale of the Garage.